 An event manager ensures the smooth running of an event from conception to completion.
 He/she helps to find an appropriate space for an event and reserves same.

-His/her job description entails carrying out event pre-planning activities such as site visits, communication with the sales manager, event timing, and service plan involving deployment of staff.
+The event manager job description entails carrying out event pre-planning activities such as site visits, communication with the sales manager, event timing, and service plan involving deployment of staff.

 It also involves working closely with the sales manager and following the BEO to make sure that the venue is set-up and the service is delivered in accordance with the expectations of the clients and the sales manager.